Judica Systems designs adversarial software for law, markets, and behavioral privacy. Our systems don’t guess — they hold up under pressure.

 Client-side systems that reduce analytical legibility without blocking, breaking UX, or triggering detection.

-Regime detection, anomaly modeling, and rule-consistent extraction of defensible signals from noisy public data.
+Regime detection, anomaly modeling, and -consistent extraction of defensible signals from noisy public data.

 Structured legal reasoning with machine-enforced constraints.
 Designed to eliminate hallucination and doctrinal drift in high-stakes legal work.